tymyrddin/purple/source/docs/ai-security/context.md

 The architectural risk is not any one provider.
 It is the assembly: context is drawn from multiple sources with different update cadences, different data origins, and different susceptibility to shaping.
 The final risk score reflects all of them, usually without weighting that is visible to the analyst reviewing it.
+The fields an attacker can influence are specific: the API response from an enrichment provider, the device fingerprint value on record, the IP reputation score from a third-party feed, the outcome label on a prior reviewed transaction.
+Each is a concrete input the context assembly reads, and each can be shaped without touching the risk scoring model directly.

 ## Why context poisoning is slow to surface